 Overview of Virginia Mortgages

-As the oldest of the 13 colonies, Virginia boasts beautiful landscapes and a past steeped in American history that make the state a desirable place to own a home.
 Virginia’s mortgage rates have fluctuated over time.
-Some years they are higher than the national average and other years they are slightly lower.
+Some years they are higher than the national average, and other years they are lower.
 Virginia counties’ conforming and FHA loan limits vary widely.
 That means your monthly mortgage payment will depend on where you buy, current rates, down payment size and more.

 National Mortgage Rates